-Encourage and Assist Those Co-ops Voluntarily Enhancing Habitat.
+Encourage and Assist Those Utilities Voluntarily Enhancing Habitat.

 Congress directed the agency to encourage and assist willing owners and operators of electric transmission and distribution facilities to incorporate on a voluntary basis vegetation management practices to enhance habitats that benefit pollinators and other wildlife, if the practices are compatible with the vegetation management practices necessary for system reliability and safety.
 As discussed above, routine electric utility vegetation management practices along powerline ROW and abutting lands are essential for meeting mandatory reliability standards, mitigating risks of vegetation-related outages and other operational issues, and reducing wildfire risks.
-By integrating various vegetation management techniques, electric co-ops can provide secondary ecological benefits while promoting plant communities that do not interfere with overhead power lines, pose fire hazards, or hamper facility access.
+By integrating various vegetation management techniques, APPA and NRECA can provide secondary ecological benefits while promoting plant communities that do not interfere with overhead power lines, pose fire hazards, or hamper facility access.

-America’s electric cooperatives take pride in being good environmental stewards of the land.
-For decades, NRECA members have implemented voluntary projects and adjusted vegetation management practices to benefit wildlife and their habitat, along with other environmental initiatives.
-Whenever possible, voluntary conservation is preferable from NRECA’s perspective as it can potentially preclude the need to list species as either threatened or endangered under the Endangered Species Act (ESA).
-Species listings and resulting prohibitions on activities can impose costs to co-ops that make it difficult to implement without passing them directly to their consumer-members.
+APPA and NRECA members take pride in being good environmental stewards of the land.
+For decades, our members have implemented voluntary projects and adjusted vegetation management practices to benefit wildlife and their habitat, along with other environmental initiatives.
+Whenever possible, voluntary conservation is preferable from the Associations’ perspective as it can potentially preclude the need to list species as either threatened or endangered under the Endangered Species Act (ESA).
+Species listings and resulting prohibitions onto activities can impose costs to our members that make it difficult to implement without passing them directly to their consumers.
 In addition, we recognize that it is often collaborative voluntary efforts that have resulted in the greatest species conservation success stories (e.g., delisting of the bald eagle under the ESA).

-For example, the monarch butterfly – who’s range spans 49 states of the country – has experienced significant population declines over the past 30 years.
-Given this broad range, nearly all NRECA members could be affected if the monarch is listed under the ESA.
-An ESA listing would likely result in project delays and increased costs and liability to co-op vegetation management programs.
-To assure regulatory certainty and operational flexibility in the event the monarch gains ESA protections, NRECA has worked on behalf of its members to contribute to the development of a voluntary monarch butterfly conservation initiative.
-If finalized, nearly all NRECA members will be eligible to participate in the National Monarch Butterfly Candidate Conservation Agreement with Assurances/Candidate Conservation Agreement (Monarch CCAA/CCA).
+For example, the monarch butterfly – who’s range spans the continental United States – has experienced significant population declines over the past 30 years.
+Given this broad range, nearly all APPA and NRECA members could be affected if the monarch is listed under the ESA.
+An ESA listing would likely result in project delays and increased costs and liability to our members vegetation management programs.
+To assure regulatory certainty and operational flexibility in the event the monarch gains ESA protections, NRECA has worked on behalf of its members to contribute to the development of an unprecedented cross-sector collaboration to benefit the monarch butterfly.
+If finalized, nearly all energy companies will be eligible to participate in the voluntary National Monarch Butterfly Candidate Conservation Agreement with Assurances/Candidate Conservation Agreement (Monarch CCAA/CCA).
 The integration of the CCA with the CCAA helps ensure a streamlined, consistent approach for conservation efforts implemented on both private and federal lands.

-The Monarch CCAA/CCA provides an opportunity for the agency to support co-ops enrolled in the agreement in their efforts to benefit the monarch butterfly.
-NRECA encourages the agency to support, and not hinder, co-ops that voluntarily undertake this and other initiatives.
-Regardless of whether the monarch is listed under the ESA, co-ops are already implementing projects to benefit the species, as well as other pollinators and wildlife.
-NRECA recommends the agency express its support and willingness to assist owners and operatives in voluntary habitat enhancement initiatives within the preamble of the proposed rule.
+The Monarch CCAA/CCA provides an opportunity for the agency to support energy companies enrolled in the agreement in their efforts to benefit the monarch butterfly.
+The Associations encourage the agency to support, and not hinder, our members that voluntarily undertake this and other similar initiatives.
+Regardless of whether the monarch is listed under the ESA, APPA and NRECA members are already implementing projects to benefit the species, as well as other pollinators and wildlife.
+The Associations recommend the agency express its support and willingness to assist owners and operatives in voluntary habitat enhancement initiatives within the preamble of the proposed rule.

 Allow for the Use of Unmanned and Other Emerging Technologies.

-Electric co-ops take numerous steps to ensure system reliability and resilience, as well as mitigate safety and fire hazards.
+APPA and NRECA members take numerous steps to ensure system reliability and resilience, as well as mitigate safety and fire hazards.
 This includes routinely inspecting and repairing substations, transformers, conductors, towers, poles, pole attachments, and other equipment.
 The ability to quickly inspect and identify areas of damage and degradation is even more critical following an outage, storm, wildfire, or other natural disaster where a rapid response is necessary to minimize threats to life, economics, and national security.